opencv/opencv/modules/imgproc/doc/filtering.rst

         // alternative form of start that takes the image
         // itself instead of "wholeSize".
 Set isolated to true to pretend that
         // there are no real pixels outside of the ROI
-        // (so that the pixels will be extrapolated using the specified border modes) virtual int start(const Mat& src, const Rect& srcRoi=Rect(0,0,-1,-1), bool isolated=false, int maxBufRows=-1);
+        // (so that the pixels are extrapolated using the specified border modes) virtual int start(const Mat& src, const Rect& srcRoi=Rect(0,0,-1,-1), bool isolated=false, int maxBufRows=-1);
         // processes the next portion of the source image,
         // "srcCount" rows starting from "src" and
-        // stores the results to "dst".
+        // stores the results in "dst".
         // returns the number of produced rows virtual int proceed(const uchar* src, int srcStep, int srcCount, uchar* dst, int dstStep);